R3DST0RM/easy-memoize/README.md

 If `anotherFunction` changes, the memoized function will be executed again.

+## Memoize Limits

+The standard cache size of one function is at 10.
+Means, 10 results will be cached.
+If a function exceeds this limit, the oldest results will be removed.

+Using `overrideMaxCacheSize(num: Number)` allows you to override this default behavior.

 # How it works

 The memoization is done by storing the function and its arguments.
 If one of it changes, the function will be executed again.